-The three friends who are the co-hosts of The Leftscape — Mary McGinley, Robin Renée, and Wendy Sheridan — have long had an affinity for each other’s political and spiritual sensibilities.
+The Leftscape co-hosts Wendy Sheridan and Robin Renée have long had an affinity for each other’s political and spiritual sensibilities.
 However, after the shock of November 2016 as many progressive people felt compelled into action, they began to search more deeply for how they could contribute toward reducing harm and increasing the health of democracy.
 Wendy joined her local Indivisible group and designed postcards for writing to politicians.
 Robin organized a 31-day freedom of expression online event called Blog March.
-Mary staged Julius Caesar, A Protest Read-In in the New Perspectives Theatre Company space in New York City.
+They wanted to do more.

 Robin Renée is a recording artist, writer, activist, and longtime organizer in the bisexual and polyamory communities.
 Hir written work has appeared in Curve Magazine, The Songwriter’s Market, Biff Bam Pop!, WeirdoMusic.com, That Takes Ovaries – Bold Females and their Brazen Acts (Random House), Blessed Bi Spirit – Bisexual People of Faith(Continuum Press), and many other publications.
 Hir recordings include In Progress, All Six Senses, Live Devotion, spirit.rocks.sexy, This., and “All I Am.”
 Robin’s work and life flow in the current between black and white, gay and straight, masculine and feminine, monastic and mundane.